Practice Detect with Flashcards, Spelling and Quizzes

 The verb 'detect' has its etymological origins in Latin.
 It is derived from the Latin word 'detegere,' which is a combination of 'de,' meaning 'down' or 'away from,' and 'tegere,' meaning 'to cover' or 'to conceal.'
 The original Latin sense of 'detegere' was to uncover or reveal something that was hidden or concealed.
 As the term evolved and was adopted into Middle English as 'detecten,' it retained this fundamental meaning of discovering or perceiving something that is not easily noticeable or apparent.
 'Detect' in modern English continues to carry this core sense, describing the action of uncovering or revealing something that may be concealed or subtle, emphasizing the ability to discern or observe what is not immediately evident.

-Find the meaning of detect
+Find the correct meaning of the verb detect:

 Try Again!